 So they reached out to our team at 2X (a marketing-as-a-service agency chosen by Wavestone) came up with an integrated strategy to increase traffic from organic sources and the overall conversion rate across the site.

-Deciding On AI & Conversational Bots
+Deciding On Automation & Conversational Bots

-A couple of stats led 2X to explore AI and conversational bots as a way to qualify leads and guide prospects to the next step in the funnel without using too many sales resources:
+A couple of stats led 2X to explore automation and conversational bots as a way to qualify leads and guide prospects to the next step in the funnel without using too many sales resources:

 - According to a study from Harvard Business Review, companies need to reach out within five minutes of initial contact to have the best chance of qualifying a lead.
 Wait any longer, and the odds of qualifying the lead decrease by 400%.